-The Statelessness Network Asia Pacific (SNAP) is a recently formed civil society network.
-Our goal is to promote collaboration and information sharing on addressing statelessness in Asia the Pacific.
+The Statelessness Network Asia Pacific (SNAP) is a civil society network with the goal of promoting collaboration and information sharing on addressing statelessness in Asia the Pacific.

 A stateless person is not recognised as a citizen by any State.

 UNHCR estimates that statelessness affects at least 10 million persons worldwide and that a stateless child is born every 10 minutes.